Suamoxi/Qcodes_GUI/README.md

 Might need to install pyqtgraph : pip install pyqtgraph

-Create a py file InstrumentData with a a dictionary instrument_data.
+Create a py file InstrumentData with a a dictionary instrument_data in the same folder than the other modules.
 This file is made to pre register connection information for an instrument.
 For instance {'Keythley 20000':'GPIB::0::INSTR'}.
 Although you can keep an empty dictionnary, especially if you wanna use multiple devices of the same kind.

 Launch qCodesMainWindow.py